picselliahq/picsellia-end-to-end-project/README.md

 To set up the Continuous Deployment, navigate to the **Settings tab** under the deployment interface and set it up as illustrated below:

 ![Continuous deployment](/docs/continuous-deployment.gif)

+It is recommended to choose the option **Deploy shadow**, as it grants that the model which will be deployed to production is reviewed by a human and its performance exceeds the current deployed model.
+If it is the case, you need to click on the button **Promote** so that the shadow model is deployed to production.

+If you find that the metrics of the shadow model are better than the champion model, click on **Promote**.
+By doing that, the shadow model will be deployed to production.

 ## 4. Alerts